 National Criminal Law Program

 The National Law Program is Canada’s largest criminal law conference, annually attracting more than 700 practitioners and judges.
-The 2015 program will be held in Edmonton.
+The 2017 program will be held in Vancouver.
 Learn More.

 National Family Law Program